Hiking is one of the most favored exercises for outdoor lovers.

 Hiking is overall an excellent exercise for the human body and a breather for the human mind.

-Even though we’ve learned why hiking such a complete lower body workout, we should also remember that it helps strengthen the whole body, including arms and upper body.
+Even though we’ve learned why hiking is such a complete lower body workout, we should also remember that it helps strengthen the whole body, including arms and upper body.

 At the same time, hiking is great for cardio.